 Foulridge to Victoria Park family bike ride

-This route follows the canal towpath from Foulridge and is part of the Pennine Cycleway.
+This route follows the Leeds Liverpool canal towpath from Foulridge and is part of the Pennine Cycleway.
 The route is 10km, mainly along the towpath, but has a short on-road stretch.

 Foulridge to East Marton canal bike ride suitable for children

-Another route from Foulridge, this route follows the canal north towards the Yorkshire Dales.
+Another route from Foulridge, this route follows the Leeds Liverpool canal north towards the Yorkshire Dales.
 Lots to see en-route, it’s flat and traffic free for the entire 6km.
 There is a great write up of taking the kids along this route on the Kids and Camping website.

 Lancaster, Morecambe and the Lune Valley family cycling